raghuugare/raghuugare.bkup/_posts/2014-12-14-fontification.markdown

 Other than meddling with different typefaces, with Serifs & without ('sans' [^1] Serif), I have been notorious among my friends & peers for my heavy use of colors also to the above mix, giving rise to a _'psychedelic riot of colors'_ in my blog articles & mails.

+[^1]: _**sans**_ is Latin for "without".
+Thus, a "Sans Serif" typeface means there are no "serifs" on the 'extremities" of different symbols in that typeface.

 I do all of this---in my effort to somehow produce _'intonations & emphasis'_ of speech in written text, using colors, fonts and their weights & styles as my tools.

 Some of my favourite programs (& books written about them) have been [Donald Knuth][link_donald_knuth]'s [TeX][link_TeX] typsetting system & [Leslie Lamport][link_leslie_lamport]'s [LaTeX][link_LaTeX] built upon TeX.